-When it comes to becoming a grown human, 3 is a big year.
+When it comes to becoming a grown human, three years is a big deal.
 “They have real personalities now.
 They’re real people.
-Once language comes in, they can express their feelings and have a real conversation with you, people they don’t know, and on the telephone with people they can’t see,” explains Dr. Roberta Golinkoff author of Becoming Brilliant: What Science Tells Us About Raising Successful Children (and who helped us find the best toys for 1-year-olds, 2-year-olds, and 4-year-olds).
-“They’re developing lots of confidence with how they interact with the world, but they still ask a million ‘why questions’ because now they have a sense of what they don’t know and what they want to learn.”
-Here, as recommended by Dr. Golinkoff, are eight toys that’ll help answer all the questions.
+Once language comes in, they can express their feelings and have a real conversation with you, people they don’t know, and on the telephone with people they can’t see,” explains Dr. Roberta Golinkoff, author of Becoming Brilliant: What Science Tells Us About Raising Successful Children (and who helped us find the best toys for 2-year-olds and 4-year-olds).
+Dr. George Sachs, a clinical child psychologist with a private practice in Manhattan, agrees: “At this age, children begin to initiate conversation, produce simple sentences, and talk about things of interest.”

-“Play-Doh is great because it can be fashioned and refashioned.
-Kids learn from feel.
-In the trade that’s called haptic manipulation.
-At this stage they’re really learning how things feel, what textures are all about, and their own agency is always present because they can turn that into a spider, a bear, whatever they think it’s supposed to be.
-As a parent, don’t say things like, oh that doesn’t look like a spider.
-Ask what is that and let them tell you.”
+“Play-Doh is great because it can be fashioned and refashioned,” says Golinkoff.
+“Kids learn from feel.
+At this stage, they’re really learning how things feel and what textures are all about.
+Their own agency is always present because they can turn that into a spider, a bear, whatever they think it’s supposed to be.
+As a parent, don’t say things like, ‘Oh that doesn’t look like a spider.’
+Ask, ‘What is that?’ and let them tell you.”
 This set comes with five classic colors and 20 cutouts.

-For a monthly surprise, subscribe to High Five from Highlights magazine, which is filled with hidden-picture games and puzzles for 2–6-year-olds.
-Dr. Golinkoff says: “My kids loved it and now my grandkids love it, especially the hidden pictures.
-We can play that for hours.
-They also like things that are silly.
+For a monthly surprise, subscribe to High Five from Highlights magazine, which is filled with hidden-picture games and puzzles for 2- to 6-year-olds.
+“My kids loved it and now my grandkids love it, especially the hidden pictures.
+We can play that for hours,” says Golinkoff.
+“They also like things that are silly.
 They’ll always look out for silly things.
-Now they’re also old enough to go to the library and say, I want this one.
+Now they’re also old enough to go to the library and say, ‘I want this one.’
 They know what books look like and what illustrations are interesting to them.”

 Here’s a solar system puzzle for the budding Neil deGrasse Tyson.
-Dr Golinkoff says: “When it comes to puzzles, start easy and increase the number.
-I work in spatial learning and when children know words like “over,” “under,” “through,” “next to,” and “beside” it feeds into understanding of spatial tasks and that correlates with mathematical ability.”
+“When it comes to puzzles, start easy and increase the number of pieces,” says Golinkoff.
+“When children know words like ‘over,’ ‘under,’ ‘through, ‘next to,’ and ‘beside,’ it feeds into understanding of spatial tasks and that correlates with mathematical ability.”
 Sachs agrees that puzzles can teach children spatial understanding.
 And both Golinkoff and Sachs recommend that parents should follow the child’s cues and encourage them to try fitting a piece themselves rather than doing it for them.
-Says Golinkoff, “If you see a child struggling with a piece, parents should say, try turning it.
+Says Golinkoff, “If you see a child struggling with a piece, parents should say, ‘Try turning it.’
 Don’t tell them what to do, but offer helpful advice.”

-A very cute and very soft stuffed rabbit.
-Dr. Golinkoff says: “Let’s not forget baby dolls and stuffed animals, which kids love because they can do fantasy around them.
-When they play pretend they’re putting themselves into someone else’s shoes, mommy or daddy or anything.
-What a wonderful thing for a child to imagine an alternative reality!
+“Let’s not forget baby dolls and stuffed animals, which kids love because they can do fantasy around them,” Golinkoff says.
+“When they play pretend they’re putting themselves into someone else’s shoes.
+What a wonderful thing for a child to imagine an alternative reality.
 This means they’re no longer locked to the here and now.
 This means they can come to understand abstract ideas.
 It’s no problem getting a boy a doll too because boys will be dads and babies shouldn’t be alien to them, just as they shouldn’t be alien to girls.”

-A dinosaur that transforms into a race car.
-Dr. Golinkoff says: “My kids loved Transformers.
-Dinosaurs are good for girls and boys and great for make-believe.
-It also might be a good idea to purchase a mat to put on the floor that looks like a highway or a desert scene.
+These dinosaurs that morph into trucks are great for play, too.
+“My kids loved Transformers.
+Dinosaurs are good for girls and boys and great for make-believe,” says Golinkoff.
+“It also might be a good idea to purchase a mat to put on the floor that looks like a highway or a desert scene.
 That’s a backdrop that will encourage make-believe with these kinds of toys.”

 The Strategist is a new site designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best notebook, black T-shirts, fashion-editor-approved jeans, toothbrush, and apartment décor.
 Note that all prices are subject to change.